ai-on-gke/website/site/content/docs/tutorials/adk-llama-vllm/index.md

 cd ./tutorials-and-examples/adk/llama/vllm
 ```

-To create a GKE cluster for this tutorial, you should go to the `terraform` folder, copy `example_vars.tfvars` file as `vars.tfvars`.
+To create a GKE Autopilot cluster for this tutorial, you should go to the `terraform` folder, copy `example_vars.tfvars` file as `vars.tfvars`.
 Replace the following variables with your actual values:

 * `<PROJECT_ID>`: with your Google project ID
 * `<CLUSTER_NAME>`: with any name you would like to